What are the phases of a puppy’s development?

 Week 3

 Week three is the final week of what we call “the hamster phase.”
 Their vision continues to improve, but they still spend all their time sleeping and eating, but this is when they start to play!
 We can handle them a bit more, and we continue to expose them to the sights sounds of a busy household, which will help their temperament later on.
-They can’t really walk though, so they kind of scoot around.
+We introduce toys and our daily exposure items, each day they get a new novelty item in their pen to explore, this helps build their confidence and teach them that new things are fun and not to be feared.
+They start to walk, and wobble around..
+We start their pre-potty training at this age.
+We establish the nest v potty area.
+The puppies start to get their teeth at this age and we introduce mush.
+Our mush is soft puppy food mixed with goats milk or formula, and probiotics.

 Week 4

-The big change comes around week four, when they start to walk!
-This is when socialization really begins, as they really discover the joys of playing with their siblings.
+The big change comes around week four, when they start to walk well!
+This is when socialization really begins, as they really discover the joys of playing with their siblings, toys and they even notice us.!

 Week 6